Joshua-Hwang/python-tutorials/025-Basic-strings-and-flows/exercises.md

 Replace the comments of the form `#!` with the correct implementation.

 ## Teleprompter \*cough\*
-The teleprompter also needs to ensure the audience does not become to unruly.
+The teleprompter also needs to ensure the audience does not become too unruly.
 A polite \*cough\* should help with that.

-The audience is considered unruly when `audienceHappiness` is above `0.5` or below `-0.5`.
+The audience is considered unruly when `audienceHappiness` is above `0.25` or below `-0.25`.
 Before you print the line of the speech please print a `*cough*`.

 # Solutions
 ## Teleprompter